Operators of quantum theory of Dirac's free field: Propagation

 In what follows we study the propagation of the plane-wave packets generated by the one-particle physical states,

 defined by normalized wave spinors, $\alpha\in \tilde{\cal F}^+$, which satisfy the normalization condition,

 The corresponding wave spinors in CR,

 are normalized, $\left<\Psi_{\alpha},\Psi_{\alpha}\right>_D=1$, with respect to the scalar product (\ref{sp}).
+This is a particular case of local relativistic wave function that can be obtained from the one-particle restriction of QFT.
+In general, one can construct directly such functions as Fourier transforms of momentum dependent wave functions obtained in the generalized Bargmann-Wigner approach \cite{BW1} proposed recently (see for instance Ref. \cite{BW2} and references therein).
+In this framework wave functions for massive and massless particles of different discrete or even continuous spins may be constructed and studied without resorting explicitly to the field operators of QFT.

-We remind the reader that these are not measurable quantities but are studied in the traditional approach of Dirac's RQM for extracting intuitive information about propagation in the presence of zitterbewegung and spin dynamics \cite{Th,Th1}.
+The wave functions are not measurable quantities but are studied often by using numerical and graphical methods for extracting intuitive information about propagation in the presence of Zitterbewegung and spin dynamics produced by the traditional observables of Dirac's RQM.
+Such methods were used for the first time in Ref. \cite{Th1}.

-However, in our approach we may avoid these effects assuming that our apparatus measures only the reducible observables as the energy, momentum, position, velocity, spin and polarization which are one-particle operators.
+In our approach we avoid these effects assuming that our apparatus measures only the reducible observables as the energy, momentum, position, velocity, spin and polarization which are one-particle operators.
 The physical meaning is given then only by the statistical quantities generated by these operators that can be derived easily by using our previous results.
 More specific, for any one-particle operator $\mathsf{A}$ the expectation value and dispersion in the state $|\alpha\rangle$ denoted as

 may be written in terms of associated operators acting in MR of RQM.
 Once we have the dispersion we may write the uncertainty $\Delta \mathsf{A}=\sqrt{{\rm disp}(\mathsf{A})}$.

 For exploiting these formulas we need to specify the structure of the functions $\alpha_{\sigma}$.
 We observe first that it is important to know where the state $\left|\alpha\right>$ is prepared translating the state in that point.
 If the state was prepared initially in origin then for a state prepared by the same apparatus in the point of position vector ${\vec x}_0$ we must perform the back translation $\left|\alpha\right>\to \mathsf{U}(0,-{\vec x}_0)\left|\alpha\right>=e^{-i{\vec x}_0\cdot{\vec p}}\left|\alpha\right>$ as defined by Eq. (\ref{Tra}).
 On the other hand, we know the position operator defined with the help of the covariant derivatives (\ref{covD}) that can be quite complicated in the case of peculiar polarization.
 Therefore, for a rapid inspection of a relevant example it is convenient to chose the simplest polarization spinors (\ref{etapm}) of the standard momentum-spin basis where $\Sigma_i=\sigma_i$ and $\Omega_i=0$.